Sylphux/Bloody-Ruby-OOPs/readme.md

 - Username will be systems username
 - The living ennemies will be attacked randomly

+### app3.rb

+This one is like the 2nd with some improvements :
+- All the game code in refactored in the Game class
+- New ennemies (creeps) and Bosses may appear !
+- New welcome screen !

+The game is still not balanced and will probably not be.
+It's programmed to be hard as is !

 # Visual

 ![Image](img/visual.png)

+Image is taken from app2.rb

+# Compatibility

+This program is made to run appropriately on linux systems

 # Credits

-This program is done within the cursus of The Hacking Project
+This program is done within the cursus of The Hacking Project The ascii is generated from the image https://www.youtube.com/watch?v=XxoOGyGJgUM